asimons04/tesseract/docs/EnvironmentOptions.md

 ---

 ### PUBLIC_MATCH_XPOST_TITLE
 Whether to match crossposts in the feed by title as well as by URL.
+Reduces clutter by matching text-only posts by title and treating them as crossposts in the feed.

-Note:  Some communities require that posts be titled a specific way.
-This can cause undesirable roll-ups.
-For that reason, it's recommended to leave the default option disabled and allow the user to set this themselves.
+Posts with the same title and different links will *not* be matched.
+This is to allow posts in communities that require specific titles or ones that use the same title for multiple posts to not errorneously roll up.

 **Valid Values**:  `true`, `false`

-**Default**: `false`
+**Default**: `true`

 ---
 ### PUBLIC_FEATURED_INSTANCES